Large deviations in statistics of the local time and occupation time for a run and tumble particle: Introduction

 Fluctuations of the local time and occupation time have been studied extensively for different processes: the Ornstein-Uhlenbeck process \cite{KK2021}, continuous time random walk \cite{CTB2010}, theory and experiments of blinking quantum dots \cite{SHB2009}, study of diffusion in porous rocks as modelled by diffusion in a random potential landscape \cite{MC2002, SMC2006}, diffusion on graphs \cite{CDM2002} and diffusion under stochastic resetting \cite{PCRK2019}.
 From a theoretical point of view the study of the local time or the occupation time is important for stochastic processes as it provides information about the spatiotemporal correlations of the particle’s trajectory.

 While the local time and occupation time have been studied extensively for Brownian particles \cite{CDM2002, PCRK2019, BMR23, SmithMeerson24}, there are very few existing results in the biologically-relevant context of active matter \cite{Schweitzer2003, RBELS2012, MJRLPRS2013, FGGVWW2015, GKKRST23}.
-The study of fluctuations of local time for active particles is relevant in recent research as their self-propelled motion useful in molecular transport \cite{Santiago2018} and drug delivery \cite{GXGG2020} at the nanoscale.
-In Ref.~\cite{SK21} the local time for a run and tumble (RTP) in one dimension was studied.
+The time spent by drug molecules in the vicinity of their target is of crucial importance for their efficiency, and it has been argued that the activity of drug molecules may enhance their ability to reach the target \cite{Santiago2018, GXGG2020}.
+In Ref.~\cite{SK21} the local time for a run and tumble particle (RTP) in one dimension was studied.
 They obtained an exact result for the distribution of the local time, in the absence of an external drift.
 They then extracted the behavior in the regime of typical fluctuations at long times.
 The large-deviation regime was not studied in detail.

 In general, large deviations \cite{DZ1998, Hollander2000, Hugo2009} are of great interest because they can have dramatic consequences (e.g., earthquakes, stock-market crashes etc).
 They are also of fundamental interest in statistical physics because the large deviation functions of appropriate observable acts as a substitute of free energy in non-equilibrium systems.
 One of the standard types of problems studied in large-deviation theory is to calculate the distribution of ``dynamical observables", which are given by time averages of the stochastic process under study.
-One general form of such dynamical observables is given by \be \mathcal{A} = \int_0^T \, f(x(t)) \,\, dt \ee where $x(t)$ is a stochastic process (particular examples will be given below), and $f(x)$ is some function.
-In the limit $T\to\infty$, it follows from ergodicity that the time average and ensemble average coincide, and therefore, with probability one, $\mathcal{A}/T$ will equal its corresponding ensemble-average value.
+One general form of such dynamical observables is given by \be \mathcal{A} = \int_0^T \, f(x(t)) \,\, dt, \ee where $x(t)$ is a stochastic process (particular examples will be given below), and $f(x)$ is some function.
+In the limit $T\to\infty$, assuming the process is ergodic, the time average and ensemble average coincide, and therefore, with probability one, $\mathcal{A}/T$ will equal its corresponding ensemble-average value.
 However, if $T$ is large but finite, there will be fluctuations away from this expected value which are of interest.